 IF PUSSY COULD TALK

-B.Vale. forthcoming.
+B.Vale.
+2022.
 Karoo Sanatorium: a speculative fiction based on many true stories.

 B.Vale. forthcoming.
 We were already sick: telling dis-ease from South Africa’s Heartland.
 Book

 B. Vale.
 2020.
 'Care and caring: (by) force or (by) fiction.
 Transformation 104. pp.11-23.